LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

    the change.
 #.
 Create a new Python file in the ``local_practice`` folder.
 Be sure to
    include the ``.py`` extension.
 #.
-Your new file should open into its own tab in VSCode.
+Your new file should open into its own tab in VS Code.
 If it does not, click
    on its name in the file tree.
 #.
 Log into `repl.it <https://repl.it/login>`__ or `Trinket <https://trinket.io/login>`__
    and find one of your favorite exercises, activities, or assignments.
-   Copy your code from there and paste it into VSCode.
+   Copy your code from there and paste it into VS Code.
 Some nice options
    include:

    a.
 Your *Choose Your Own Adventure* activity.